Q-BAR: Blogger Anomaly Recognition via Quantum-enhanced Manifold Learning: Methodology

 \paragraph{Quantum Semantic Deviation ($S_{quant}$).} We encode $\hat{v}$ into the quantum circuit and measure the distance of its output state from the learned center $|c\rangle$:

 A high $S_{quant}$ indicates that the video's logic structure falls outside the creator's established semantic manifold.

 \paragraph{Directional Mutation Score ($S_{dir}$).} Semantic mutations often drift not just away from the creator, but towards clickbait or conflict.
-We learn a global "Sensationalism Direction" $\mathbf{w}_{mut}$ using LDA on a held-out corpus of known rumors and content-farm titles.
+We learn a global ``Sensationalism Direction'' $w_{mut}$ using Linear Discriminant Analysis on a held-out corpus of clickbait headlines and rumor-related content collected from publicly available misinformation datasets.
+This direction captures semantic patterns commonly associated with sensationalized narratives.
 The directional score is the cosine similarity:

-\paragraph{Final Decision.} The final anomaly score combines the manifold distance (uncertainty) and the sensationalist drift (malicious intent):
+\paragraph{Final Decision.} The final anomaly score combines two complementary signals: structural deviation from the creator-specific semantic manifold and directional drift toward sensationalized content patterns.
+These two components capture different aspects of semantic mutation and are combined through a weighted linear score:

 where $\mathcal{N}(\cdot)$ denotes Z-score normalization and $\gamma$ is a weighting hyperparameter.
 If $S_{final} > \tau$, the video is flagged as a semantic anomaly.